Regis Rangers

 The Regis Rangers are the athletic teams that represent Regis University, located in Denver, Colorado, in NCAA Division II intercollegiate sports.
-The Rangers compete as members of the Rocky Mountain Athletic Conference for all 13 varsity sports.
+The Rangers compete as members of the Rocky Mountain Athletic Conference for all 14 varsity programs.

 Athletic director

 In January 2023 Tommy Gilhooly was announced as athletic director.
 He assumed the role from interim athletic director, Kate Whalen, who helped guide the Rangers into a smooth transition.

 David Spafford was the interim athletic director in 2016 and took over the role permanently for seven years from 2016-2022.

 Ann Martin was promoted to the position of athletic director in 2010, succeeding Barb Schroeder who retired after being director for nearly fifteen years.

 Varsity sports

 A distant view of the athletic fields, Field House, and Main Hall.